-However, I don’t always agree with the nutritional recommendations of Nutrition Action, as they focus on low-fat ingredients (like the “2% milk” in the original recipe, which I’ve updated to “fresh whole milk” in my version).
+However, I don’t always agree with the nutritional recommendations of Nutrition Action, as they focus on low-fat ingredients, so I’ve updated my version to my preferences.
+For example, the original recipe calls for “2% milk;” I’ve updated that to “fresh whole milk, or ¾ cup whole milk, ¼ cup cream” in my version).

 I also give instructions to make this recipe dairy and/or gluten-free.

 Photo, right, by Cat, from Jan 10, 2010 test of recipe